-Child - returning to live with a parent, person with PR (section 20 ending) Parent unlikely to be able to claim child bener and tax credits/universal credit even if the chundertaking is education or training for 6 more after the return.
-If the child is undertaking education or training parent is eligible to claim benefits after the class been at home for 6 months.
-If the child is not undertaking education or training - parent is not eligible to claim. ild is hths g - -- -----------------------
+5 Child - returning to live with a parent, person with PR (section 20 ending) Parent unlikely to be able to claim child benefit and tax credits/universal credit even if the child is undertaking is education or training for 6 months after the return.
+If the child is undertaking education or training - parent is eligible to claim benefits after the child has been at home for 6 months.
+If the child is not undertaking education or training - parent is not eligible to claim. -- --